miloszmisiek/ci-p5-cutback/README.md

 - The profile owner can edit his data on this page.

-- To enable edition users must click the edit button.
+- To enable the edition users must click the edit button.

 - To submit data all fields must be valid and not empty.
-Password fields does not need to be field to change personal information.
+Password fields do not need to be fields to change personal information.

 - Users can change their profile picture by clicking on the avatar.

-- To change password user must type two matching passwords and submit the form with save button.
+- To change the password user must type two matching passwords and submit the form with the save button.

-- The profile edit page gives users ability to edit their data or add more personal information if they wish to be contacted.
+- The profile edit page gives users the ability to edit their data or add more personal information if they wish to be contacted.

 ![Profile Edit Page](documentation/features/profile-edit.png)